ksakmann/ksakmannn/_pages/about.md

-My current research topics are generalization and robustness of deep learning models for computer vision with a special focus on semantic segmentation.
+My current research topics are generalization and robustness of deep learning models for computer vision with a special focus on outlier detection in semantic segmentation.
 In customer projects I have worked on topics such as domain adaptation, generative models and outlier detection.